![]() |

 In this tutorial, we show how to solve a strongly nonlinear time dependent equation using mix-finite-elements.
-We focus attention on construction of finite elements, finite elements user data operators (UDO), setting up discrete manager (DM) and time solver (TS).
+We focus on construction of finite elements, finite element user data operators (UDO), setting up discrete manager (DM) and time solver (TS).
 Issues related to the nonlinear solver and line searchers are briefly discussed.
-Also, we show how to use automatic differentiation (ADOL-C) to calculate derivatives of a constitutive model.
+We also show how to use automatic differentiation (ADOL-C) to calculate derivatives of a constitutive model.

-Problem solved here is similar to the solution of nonlinear Poisson's equation described in A nonlinear Poisson equation and is a generalization of the problem described in Mix formulation and integration on skeleton (h-adaptivity).
+Problem solved here is similar to the solution of nonlinear Poisson's equation described in COR-5: A nonlinear Poisson equation and is a generalization of the problem described in COR-0: Mixed formulation and integration on skeleton (h-adaptivity).
 You might look to those tutorials if some implementation aspects of presented methodology are unclear.
 Also, you are encouraged to post questions on our Q&A forum.

 The application for unsaturated flow is implemented in unsaturated_transport.cpp, material models are implemented in MaterialUnsaturatedFlow.hpp, problem definition and implementation are implemented in UnsaturatedFlow.hpp.